Machinima, Inc.: Mortal Kombat: Legacy

 On April 11, 2011, Machinima aired Mortal Kombat: Legacy, a live-action series produced by Warner Bros.
 Digital Distribution, Warner Bros.
 Interactive Entertainment and Warner Premiere featuring Michael Jai White, Darren Shahlavi, and Jeri Ryan.
 Based on the Mortal Kombat series, Legacy succeeds the short film Mortal Kombat: Rebirth, which takes place in an alternate universe.
 This series was aired exclusively on the Machinima YouTube channel and served over 60 million combined views.

 Bite Me

-Bite Me was a two-season web series released on December 31, 2010, about three gamers as they find themselves in the midst of a real-life zombie outbreak.
-Relying only on the knowledge and skills they have gain from years of gaming, they drop the controller and pick up anything that can be used as a weapon.
+Bite Me was a two-season web series released on December 31, 2010, about three gamers who find themselves in the midst of a real-life zombie outbreak.
+Relying only on the knowledge and skills they have gained from years of gaming, they drop the controller and pick up anything that can be used as a weapon.
 For the first season of the show, Machinima partnered with Microsoft and Capcom and accumulated over 14 million viewers.
 The second season was released on March 6, 2012, and was also aired on FEARnet, a horror cable network.